hexojs/hexo-migrator-rss/README.md

 ```

 ### OPTIONS
 --alias 				Populates the `alias` setting in the front-matter,
 						for use with the [hexo-generator-alias](http://github.com/hexojs/hexo-generator-alias) module.
 						This is useful for generating redirects.
 --limit 				Limits the number of posts migrated to your blog.
 						Takes integer value (limit 3)
+--preventDuplicates 	If there are any titles that already exist in your blog that also
+						exist in the RSS feed you are migrating they will be skipped

 [Hexo]: http://zespia.tw/hexo